sashirestela/simple-openai/README.md

 </details>

 ### Realtime Conversation Example
 In this example you can see the code to establish a speech-to-speech conversation between you and the model using your microphone and your speaker.
+Here you can see in action the following events:
+- ClientEvent.SessionUpdate
+- ClientEvent.InputAudioBufferAppend
+- ClientEvent.ResponseCreate
+- ServerEvent.ResponseAudioDelta
+- ServerEvent.ResponseAudioDone
+- ServerEvent.ResponseAudioTranscriptDone
+- ServerEvent.ConversationItemAudioTransCompleted

-See the full code on:
+You can see the full code on:

 [RealtimeDemo.java](src/demo/java/io/github/sashirestela/openai/demo/RealtimeDemo.java)